-DECADE Student Representatives are current graduate students who serve in an advisory role to DECADE leadership, Faculty Mentors and Equity Advisors, and the Graduate Dean’s Diversity Council.
-They help plan and organize DECADE programming and events.
+DECADE Student Representatives are current graduate students who serve in an advisory role to DECADE leadership, faculty mentors, equity advisors, and the Graduate Dean’s Diversity Council.
+They help plan and organize DECADE programing and events, with the purpose of fostering an equitable and warm climate for all UCI graduate students.
 Click here to learn more.

 For information on getting involved* contact your respective DECADE faculty mentor or DECADE@uci.edu.